Jazaret/Nancy/README.md

 API written in DotNetCore 2.0 and Nancy 2.0 that manages accounts, topics & subscriptions.

-Repository uses Geo-Redundant Session Consistancy Cosmos DB with SQL API and a Redis cache.

 ## How to run application
 From the solution path run `make runapp` or use the powershell script `run`

+## Details

+* Repository uses globally Geo-Redundant Session Consistancy Cosmos DB with SQL API
+* Subscription document collection uses AccountID as partition key
+* Search topics by news is cached by Redis using StackExchange & Azure Redis Cache
+* Updates use ETag match for optimistic concurrency
+* Application uses depenency inection for services/repositories/cache
+* Unit Tests written in xunit with moq
+* Build/Test run on commits with travis-ci
+* Restful API returns with Hateoas navigation links

 ## Endpoints

+* (There are curl examples to run in [the test commands file here](NancyApplication/testcommands.txt))

 ### Topic Routes